algorithmiaio/dev-center/_pages/basics/customizing-api-keys.md

 <img src="{{ site.baseurl }}/images/post_images/api_keys/algo_restrictions.png" alt="caller origin" class="screenshot img-sm">

 Note that `algo://` is the prefix you'll need to use before the owner name and algorithm name.
 Let's say that I have a project that has its own API key that I want to restrict to only call the algorithms I specify.
 I'll name my key after the project, then add the algorithms it can call.
 If I want to use [SiteMap](https://algorithmia.com/algorithms/web/SiteMap), I'll format the alias like this: `algo://` + the algorithm owner + the algorithm name.
-Thus Generate Paragraph from Trigram would end ups as `algo://web/SiteMap` (where in this case the username is web).
+This would end up as `algo://web/SiteMap` (in this case the username is web).

 <img src="{{ site.baseurl }}/images/post_images/api_keys/algo_restrictions_no_star.png" alt="caller origin" class="screenshot img-sm">

 By default, any key can call any algorithm on the platform.
 You can see in the above screenshot that under the Algorithm Access section, there is an entry `algo://*`, which is highlighted.
 This is a wildcard that matches all of the algorithms.
-To make sure your key is restricted to calling only the algorithms you've specified above, be sure to remove this wildcard entry by clicking on the trashcan icon.
+To make sure your key is restricted to calling only the algorithms you've specified above, be sure to remove this wildcard entry by clicking on the trash can icon.

 ### Caller origin & hostname